Choose meaningful placements

 When creating placements, it’s essential to consider the logical flow of your app and the user experience you want to create.
 Most apps should have no more than 5 placements without sacrificing the ability to run experiments.
 Here’s an example of how you can structure your placements:

-- Promo: If the user hasn't subscribed after seeing the paywall multiple times, it could indicate that the prices are too high for them or they are hesitant about subscriptions.
+- Promo: If the user hasn’t subscribed after seeing the flow or paywall multiple times, it could indicate that the prices are too high for them or they are hesitant about subscriptions.
 In this case, you can show a special offer to them with the most affordable subscription or even a lifetime product.
 This can help entice users who are price-sensitive or skeptical about subscriptions to make a purchase.

-Most apps will have similar logic and placements, following the user journey and key points where paywalls, onboardings, or A/B tests can be displayed to drive conversions and revenue.
+Most apps will have similar logic and placements, following the user journey and key points where flows, paywalls, onboardings, or A/B tests can be displayed to drive conversions and revenue.
 You can configure them in each placement to experiment and optimize your monetization strategies.